hknaydin/mspgcc-4.7.2-compiled/README.md

 <p align="justify"> Toolchain Setup: Proper setup of the mspgcc toolchain is crucial for successful compilation and linking of Contiki applications.  </p>

-Documentation: Refer to the official documentation for both mspgcc and Contiki OS for detailed instructions and troubleshooting guidance.
+<p align="justify"> Documentation: Refer to the official documentation for both mspgcc and Contiki OS for detailed instructions and troubleshooting guidance.  </p>